telerik/ajax-docs/controls/menu/accessibility-and-internationalization/keyboard-support.md

 >note In **Opera**, access keys work by pressing **Shift+ESC**, then pressing the assigned **access key**.
 >In **FireFox** and **Chrome**, access keys work by pressing **Alt + Shift + access key**.
 >Note also that in some browsers like **FireFox** and **Chrome** some of the keyboard combination are already occupied by the browser itself.
-Therefore you will need to focus the Menu first, then use the Tab key to navigate between the RadMenuItems.
+Therefore you will need to focus the Menu first, then use the arrow keys to navigate between the RadMenuItems.
 >